MineoGames/MineoGames.github.io/_posts/2020-08-31-NESTGUARD-ANNOUNCE.md

 ![nestguard](/img/nestguard/screen1.png "Nest Guard screenshot")

-Be informed regularly of all the news about our games.
+**Subscribe to the newsletter to be informed regularly about our games. 💌**

 {% include en/subscribe-form.html title="Subscribe to the newsletter" %}